bitmark-inc/bitmark-node-docker/README.md

 ### 4. Start Services in Web Interface

-The Bitmark node includes a web-based user interface to monitor and contorl the Bitmark node via a web browser.
+The Bitmark node includes a web-based user interface to monitor and control the Bitmark node within a web browser.
 After running the Bitmark node in step 3, you should lauch the Bitmark node web UI to start the `bitmarkd` and optional `recorderd` programs.

 On most computer systems, the web UI can be accessed on designated port `9980` of the `localhost` address (`127.0.0.1`) by clicking the following link: